MattBunch/Digital-Rain-Project/DEVLOG.md

 - Change color keycodes added for further functionality.
 - Event.KeyCode is deprecated.
 Should look at replacing this with a newer method.
 - Disco toggle added to menu.

+### 28/02/2021

+- Check for screen size added to vertical directions.